Life, in general, has become increasingly more comfortable and, dare I say, easily over the last century or so. Well, at least in the modern world.

 - Poke small holes in the bottom of the container: Make small holes with a pencil or a stick.

-- Now fill the bottle up to an inch or two with following material: Coarse gravel, coarse sand, charcoal and fine sand.
-You can get the charcoal from your fire that you made in step 2.
-Just collect the charcoal and crush it up into a fine
+- Now fill the bottle up to an inch or two with the following material: Coarse gravel, coarse sand, charcoal, and fine sand.
+You can get the charcoal from the fire you made in step 2.
+Just collect the charcoal and crush it up into a fine powder.

 - Add water to the top layer of fine sand.
 As water percolates through the fine sand, then through the charcoal, the coarse sand, and the gravel, it will get filtered.
 Collect the water coming out through the openings you created.